PSYCH 2101 Section 2

-Take the online genetics quiz to make sure you are ready for the next assignment (5 pts) (due 1/25) You may turn in a hard copy or email your answers to Gina (email@example.com).
+Take the online genetics quiz to make sure you are ready for the next assignment (5 pts) (due 9/2) You may turn in a hard copy in class or email your answers to email@example.com

 Investigate the pattern of inheritance in your family.
 For each of 6 traits record the phenotype shown by each family member and then try to deduce their genotype by looking at the distribution of trait characteristics in family members.
 If you don't have blood relatives easily available but do have access to another family (boyfriend's, girlfriend's, roommate's, etc.), you may use them for your data sample.
 Each data box on the sheet should include TWO things: 1) the phenotype (what trait you saw in that person) and 2) the genotype (what you can reason about the 2 gene allele combination that the person has for that trait.

 1. Bring your completed handout to class to receive 10 assignment points.
 No completed handout, no points, no exceptions.
 Your handout will be very important to you and your group because you cannot use your textbook to answer questions.
 You may however supplement your handout with additional diagrams or notes that you think may help you during the game.